Last updated: May 4, 2026

 Step 1: Complete Cosmetology Training (1,600 Hours)

-To become a licensed cosmetologist in New Mexico, you must complete 1,600 hours of education at a school licensed by the NM Board of Barbers and Cosmetologists.
-You must be at least 17 years old and have completed the second year of high school (or equivalent) to enroll.
-Training programs typically take 12-18 months full-time.
-Several community colleges and private cosmetology schools in Albuquerque, Santa Fe, and other cities offer accredited programs.
+New Mexico requires 1,600 hours of cosmetology training at a school licensed by the NM Board of Barbers and Cosmetologists.
+You must be at least 17 years old and have completed the equivalent of the second year of high school (10th grade or GED equivalent) to enroll.
+Programs typically run 12-18 months for full-time students.
+Licensed cosmetology schools are located throughout New Mexico, with concentrations in Albuquerque (multiple private schools and community college programs), Santa Fe, and Las Cruces (Doña Ana Community College / NMSU system).
+Tuition varies: private school programs run $10,000-$20,000; community college cosmetology programs are often significantly less expensive.

 Step 2: Pass the State Board Examination